 Boulder is a 45-minute drive from Denver International Airport — only 15 minutes longer than the drive from downtown Denver — along an easy stretch of Highway 36.

 As your meeting attendees make their way into Boulder, cresting the hill known as Davidson Mesa and looking down into the Boulder Valley, you may hear a few gasps.
 It's a breathtaking view of the city spread out before you, cradled by the red sandstone and pine-dotted foothills and with glimpses of the white-capped Rocky Mountains beyond.

-With a little planning, the pleasure of arriving to Boulder can be easily continued as you transport your group around this well laid-out city.
+With a little planning, the pleasure of arriving to Boulder can be easily continued as you transport your group around this well-laid-out city.
 Below are some tips for arriving to Boulder and getting around once you’re here.

-Driving to Boulder from DIA
+With accessible roadways year-round, driving to Boulder from DIA is easy.

 Without Tolls: Take Peña Boulevard and merge onto I-70 west.
 Take I-70 to I-270 west.
 Continue onto Highway 36, which will take you to the east side of Boulder.
 This route is free of tolls and takes about 45 minutes during non-peak traffic hours.

 With Tolls: From Peña Boulevard, take the toll road exit north (E-470 north to the Northwest Parkway toward Hwy.
 36 West/Denver Boulder Turnpike).
 Exit onto Hwy.
 36 and continue west into Boulder.
 Please be aware this route has tolls, and if you are renting a car, you will need to make arrangements with your rental car agency.